Shlomo Dubnov: Biography

 Born in Ukraine in 1962, Shlomo Dubnov is a researcher and composer.
-Dubnov’s education bridges electrical engineering (at the Technion), computer science (at the Hebrew University), and music (at the Academy of Music and Dance in Jerusalem).
+Dubnov's education bridges electrical engineering (at the Technion), computer science (at the Hebrew University), and music (at the Academy of Music and Dance in Jerusalem).
 Dubnov was familiar with electroacoustic music when he learned about computer music as a field of research during a workshop by Jonathan Berger around 1990.
 In 1994, he founded the "Israel Computers and Music Forum".

-Dubnov graduated from Jerusalem Academy of Music and Dance in composition and did his PhD in computer science in Hebrew University of Jerusalem.
+Dubnov graduated from Jerusalem Academy of Music and Dance in composition and holds a PhD from computer science in Hebrew University of Jerusalem.
 He is a graduate of the Israel Defence Forces (IDF) Talpiot program.
 Prior to joining UCSD, he served as a researcher at IRCAM, Paris, and headed the multimedia track for the Department of Communication Systems Engineering at Ben-Gurion University of the Negev.
 He received fellowships from Natural Science's Distinguished Scientist (Dozor Program), Ben-Gurion University of the Negev, 2019, the IdEX Excellence in Research, LaBRI, University of Bordeaux, France, 2016, Heiwa-Nakajima-Zaidan, Keio University, Japan 2014, Chateaubriand, IRCAM, 2014, and Eshkol Fellowship, Ministry of Science, Israel, 1993.